henrikvtcodes/website/README.md

 - `styles`: Stylesheets for the website pages and components.
 - `components`: Hold the components for the site; ie: `header.js` and `footer.js`
 - `public`: Media files live here.
 Images and such.
-- `lib`: Not quite sure what this is called, but it holds `js` files for stuff like the Firebase config and whatnot.
+- `lib`: Not quite sure what this is called, but it holds `js` files for stuff like the Firebase config.
 - `ci-cd`: `yaml` files that describe the cloudbuild routines for this project.

 ### `functions` branch
 - `functions`: functions directly lol
 - `functions/firebase-src`: firebase functions - these functions operate async to the website.
 - `functions/netlifylambda-src`: *This Directory Does Not Exist Yet.* Functions that operate in response to events from the website.
 Form handlers, etc.

+## Project Conventions
+This section describes the standards in this repository.
+### File extensions
+- `.js` is used for anything that is vanilla JavaScript
+- `.jsx` is used for anything that is a React component or generates a viewable page.